We offer a range of services to help you make the most of the Library, and to give you access to collections in other libraries.

 How should I return items?

 Please check your Library account regularly.
 Items should be returned by their due date.
-You can return items at either Library except for academic reserve material and interlibrary loans, which must be returned to the point of issue.
-Book return boxes are available at both sites for out-of-hours returns.
+A book return box is available for out-of-hours returns.

 Can I renew items I have on loan?

 As long as your items have not been recalled, you can renew them by going to the Library catalogue, clicking the 'My account' link, and logging in with your student number and password.
 You can also renew items by contacting us.